-- Review the Certification Maintenance Requirements section and develop a plan to meet them, including accruing continuing education and complying with ethics requirements (e.g., ensure that you accept clients within the boundaries of your competence, have appropriate service contracts, provide appropriate services, follow procedures to ensure continuity of care and appropriate client transitions). - Be sure to keep an eye out for helpful resources, like BACB videos, blogs, and podcasts.
+- · Review the Certification Maintenance Requirements section and develop a plan to meet them, including accruing continuing education and complying with ethics requirements (e.g., ensure that you accept clients within the boundaries of your competence, have appropriate service contracts, provide appropriate services, follow procedures to ensure continuity of care and appropriate client transitions). - · Be sure to keep an eye out for helpful resources, like BACB videos, blogs, and podcasts.
 For example, the Tips for New Certificants blog shares valuable information for newly certified individuals, and The Professional Infrastructure of Applied Behavior Analysis video describes the various organizations in ABA. - Keep your contact information up to date in your BACB account to ensure that you receive important updates about certification requirements, and periodically review bacb.com to stay informed of changes.
-This is especially important because if the BACB tries to contact you and receives no response after reasonable attempts are made, the BACB may take summary action (e.g., suspension) against your certification (see the Timely Responding to the BACB section). - Report critical events to the BACB Ethics Department (see the Self-Reporting web page). - Stay up to date with licensure requirements in your area. - If your certification status changes (e.g., your certification becomes inactive), ensure that you accurately reflect your certification status to the public.
+This is especially important because if the BACB tries to contact you and receives no response after reasonable attempts are made, the BACB may take summary action (e.g., suspension) against your certification (see the Timely Responding to the BACB section). - · If your certification status is active, the BACB may contact you to request action and will expect a timely response.
+If you need to take a temporary break from maintaining your certification, review the inactive status policy. - Report critical events to the BACB Ethics Department (see the Self-Reporting web page). - Stay up to date with licensure requirements in your area. - · If your certification status changes (e.g., your certification becomes inactive), ensure that you accurately reflect your certification status to the public.
 For more information about the correct use of the BCBA certification mark, see the September 2008, October 2013, and July 2021 BACB Newsletters.